TouchDesigner/TouchEngine-UE-Samples/README.md

 ## Known issues and current limitations

-TouchEngine only works with DX11 renderer so far.
-Although DX12 is partially implemented as well.

 ## TouchEngine Plugin documentation

 This repository is covering the sample project and examples, for a complete documentation of the TouchEngine, follow [this link](https://github.com/TouchDesigner/TouchEngine-UE4/).